andiweli/pistorm-scripts/README.md

 Agree to the IPv4 question, You can pick any answer for IPv6.

-* `sudo nano /etc/sysctl.conf`

-Uncomment the line, by removing the # in front of `net.ipv4.ip_forward=1`
+* `sudo nano /etc/sysctl.conf` and uncomment the line, by removing the # in front of `net.ipv4.ip_forward=1`

 The whole process including set-up on Amiga-side is shown [here](https://www.retro32.com/amiga-resources/240820213135-pistorm-installation-and-setup-guide-apps-pidisk-networking-and-rtg-a314).

+### Minimizing startup-output
+* `sudo nano /boot/config.txt` and add "disable splash=1" at the end of the file to disable the Pi splash screen
+* `sudo nano /boot/cmdline.txt` and add "logo.nologo consoleblank=0 loglevel=1 quiet" at the end of the line (NO NEW LINE) to disable logo and verbose output
+* `sudo systemctl disable getty@tty3` to remove the login prompt
+* `sudo reboot` (optional) to reboot the Pi and test the minimized output

-### Minimizing startup-output and showing a Splash screen
+### Show a Splash screen
 **Preparation:** There's a Splash screen attached named [splash.png](https://github.com/andiweli/pistorm-setup-help/blob/main/splash.png).
 Create a folder `fbi` in your home directory and copy the file in the new created folder.
 This script os an improved version that works for both - fake and full KMS drivers on Raspberry Pi.
+The whole process including comments and fixes can be found [here](https://www.hackster.io/kamaluddinkhan/changing-the-splash-screen-on-your-raspberry-pi-7aee31).

 * `sudo apt install fbi`
-* `sudo nano /etc/systemd/system/splashscreen.service`
+* `sudo nano /etc/systemd/system/splashscreen.service` and insert the following text - and save with STRG-X

 ```
 [Unit]